Librex Computer Systems: First products (1990–1991)

 Librex contracted the mass manufacturing of the company's initial product lineup, a duo of notebook computers, to an unnamed American firm.
-The Librex office in San Jose mostly handled sales and marketing and other operational duties, although the office did posses limited manufacturing facilities.
+The Librex office in San Jose mostly handled sales and marketing and other operational duties, although the office did possess limited manufacturing facilities.
 The Librex 386SX and Librex 286—two notebook computers based on Intel's 80386SX and 80286 processors respectively—were unveiled at COMDEX/Fall in November 1990.
 The former was released on time in December 1990; the Librex 386SX was released in limited quantities that month, shipping en masse in March 1991.
 The Librex 386SX was mostly positively received in InfoWorld, ABA Journal, and PC Magazine.
-The Baltimore Sun praised Librex for its usually generous warranty policy for the price point of the Librex 386SX, which offered free replacement of defective notebooks within 24 hours for the first 100 days of ownership.
+The Baltimore Sun praised Librex for its unusually generous warranty policy for the price point of the Librex 386SX, which offered free replacement of defective notebooks within 24 hours for the first 100 days of ownership.